NOAA-SWPC/Operations-Clock/PiClockSetup.md

    su - pi -c 'startx' &
  fi
 ```
-And the xinitrc file looks like this and use web source from Step 3 above:
+And the /boot/xinitrc file looks like this and use web source from Step 3 above:
 ```sh
  #!/bin/sh
  while true; do